canyoldas0/canyoldas0/README.md

 - 🔭   I’m currently working as **iOS Developer at TicketSwap.**

-- 💻   Worked on ING Bank's mobile app, was responsible for Accounts and Money Transactions.
+- 💻   Working on discovery & browsing events with SwiftUI and GraphQL!

 - ✂️   I have mechanical engineering degree but changed my career path, followed my passion :)